-Presentations will form part of a track within the 2020 UK Development Studies Association conference.
-The track will host papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of leadership for digital development: its nature, characteristics, capacities, challenges, approaches and impacts.
+Presentations formed part of a track within the 2020 UK Development Studies Association conference.
+The track hosted papers that help us to conceptualise, to analyse, to evidence, to critique and, overall, to build a picture of leadership for digital development: its nature, characteristics, capacities, challenges, approaches and impacts.

 More details online at: https://nomadit.co.uk/conference/dsa2020/p/8924

 “Urban Data, Inequality and Justice in the Global South” International Workshop, 14 June 2019

 The following presentations were made:

 - Richard Heeks & Satyarupa Shekhar: Datafication, development and marginalised urban communities: an applied data justice framework

 - Shyam Krishna: Aadhaar-led identification and datafication among informal workers in South India: a data-justice perspective

 - Loraine Kennedy, Debdatta Chakraborty, Ram Mohan Chitta & Ashima Sood: Data justice through the prism of information politics and resource injustice.
 A case study from Hyderabad’s urban frontier

 - Aayush Rathi & Ambika Tandon: Unpacking video-based surveillance in Delhi